geek-cookbook/geek-cookbook/manuscript/support.md

 ## Tip the chef

-### Buy my book 📖

-I'm also writing the Geek Cookbook as a formal eBook, on Leanpub (<https://leanpub.com/geeks-cookbook>).

 ### [Sponsor][7] / [Patreonize][8] me 💰

 The best way to support this work is to become a [Sponsor][11] (_GitHub_) or a [Patron][10] (_Patreon_).
 Sponsors get: